NNoorFatima/dsa-assignments/README.md

 • The result—the smallest positive integer achievable with 'k' operations— was 101.
 Notably, trailing zeroes were forbidden in this mystical arithmetic.
 ### Question-03

+Imagine you are a financial analyst working for an investment firm, and your task is to identify the most lucrative investment opportunities in a series of daily stock prices.
+Each day, the stock prices are recorded, and you are given the flexibility to choose a sequence of 'k' consecutive days to maximize the profit.
+Array of Stock Prices: Think of an array representing the daily stock prices, where each element signifies the closing price of the stock for a specific day.
+[Day 1: $100, Day 2: $110, Day 3: $120, Day 4: $90, Day 5: $130, ...].
+Integer 'k': In this financial analysis challenge, 'k' represents the number of consecutive days you can choose to buy and sell the stock.
+For instance, if 'k' is 3, you aim to find the sequence of three consecutive days that would result in the maximum profit.

+Subsequence with the Highest Profit: The subsequence corresponds to selecting 'k' consecutive days with the highest cumulative difference in stock prices.
+The objective is to maximize the profit gained from buying and selling stocks during this period.
+Queue Data Structure: Visualize a queue-like approach, where you keep track of the best 'k' consecutive days while moving through the array of stock prices.
+The algorithm dynamically adjusts the queue to include the most profitable 'k' days, ensuring you capitalize on the optimal trading opportunities.

+Optimal Time Complexity: By implementing an algorithm inspired by the problem statement, you can efficiently analyze the stock prices and identify the 'k' consecutive days with the maximum profit.
+The optimal time complexity (O(n + k) or O(n)) ensures quick decision-making without unnecessary delays.